fyodorovich/Timebank-Toolkit/Automate.md

 ### Cortana

 Cortana is a virtual assistant developed by Microsoft which uses the Bing search engine to perform tasks such as setting reminders and answering questions for the user.

-Microsoft began reducing the prevalence of Cortana and converting it from an assistant into different software integrations in 2019.[9]
-It was split from Windows 10's search bar in April 2019.

 In January 2020, the Cortana mobile app was removed from certain markets and <u>on the 31st of March 2021, the Cortana mobile app was shut down globally.</u>